 - Please email the data protection officer if you want to ask for access to your data.
-We will respond to a request within 30 days from the date we receive your request.
+VGC will respond to a request within 30 days from the date we receive your request.
 If you request a large amount of data, we may extend the response period to within three months.
-We will write to you within one month of receiving the original request to tell you, if so.
+We will write to you within one month of receiving the original request to inform you of an extended response period.

 Rectify inaccurate data

 - We will update your personal data promptly if you tell us that your information has changed or is inaccurate.
 If we have given the personal data to a third party eg a client, we will tell them to rectify the personal data unless this proves impossible or disproportionate.
 VGC will not be in a position to audit the third parties to make sure they have done this.